 - Go to Cortana and type Settings, once found click on the same to launch the Settings app.

 - Select the Update & Security category followed by Troubleshoot from the left pane on the succeeding window.

 - Thereupon, move to the right pane of the same window and hit View history link.
 See Snapshot-

-The complete list of fixed attempts that was carried out by recommended troubleshooter will appear on the Desktop Screen.
+The complete list of fixed attempts that were carried out by the recommended troubleshooter will appear on the Desktop Screen.

 Note: Incorporating bugs in Internet Connections, Printer and Windows Update won’t be available in the history.